Chincode123/Gymnasiearbete-Dronare/README.md

 }

 ```
-Lastley, the time-variable is initialized and a message is pushed that will send immediately when the drone is connected to the controller
+Lastley, the time variable is initialized and a message is pushed that will send immediately when the drone is connected to the controller

 #### Main-Loop

-The main controll-flow is found within the `loop`-function and can be devided up into three sections: radio-input, flight-control, and radio-output, but before that, at the top of the block, the `setDeltaTime` function is used to set the current time-delta.
+The main controll-flow is found within the `loop` function and can be devided up into three sections: radio input, flight control, and radio output, but before that, at the top of the block, the `setDeltaTime` function is used to set the current time-delta.

 ##### Radio-Input